TryCalling/TryCalling/README.md

 - 🌱 I’m currently learning **Mobile App Android**

-- 👨‍💻 All of my projects are available at [GitHub and GitLab](GitHub and GitLab)
+- 👨‍💻 All of my projects are available at (GitHub and GitLab)

-- 💬 Ask me about **Can contact me via Telegram or WeChat**
+- 💬 Ask me about **Codes and general knowledge about Android others...**

 - 📫 How to reach me **trycalling1234@gmail.com**